aws-samples/shopfloor-connectivity/docs/sfc-target-templates.md

     - [XML format](#xml-format)
     - [YAML format](#yaml-format)

 # **Output Structure Transformation**

-For situations where the structure of the data needs to be converted, this can be another JSON format, XML, CSV etc., targets can have a configurable template.
+For situations where the structure of the data needs to be converted, this can be another JSON format, XML, CSV etc., targets can have a configurable [template](./core/target-configuration#Template).
 This template is the name of an [Apache Velocity template file](https://velocity.apache.org/engine/2.3/user-guide.html).
-Before the data is transmitted the actual destination of the target the template is applied to transform the data.
+Before the data istransmitted the actual destination of the target the template is applied to transform the data.

 The context of the input data contains 5 variables: